-The Board of Directors for the next fiscal year will be comprised of six (6) directors.
+The Board of Directors for the next fiscal year will be comprised of five (5) directors.
 Independent and unrelated directors are those who are independent of management of the Corporation or of management of a significant shareholder and are free from any interest and any business or other relationship which could, or could reasonably be perceived to, materially interfere with the director's ability to act with a view to the best interests of the Corporation.

-MM.
-G. Douglas Goodfellow, Secretary of the Corporation, and David A. Goodfellow a significant shareholder of the Corporation, are non-independent.
-MM.
-Stephen A. Jarislowsky, Claude A. Garcia (Chairman of the Board), Normand Morin (Chairman of the Audit Committee) and Alain Côté are independent.
-Independent directors have direct and unlimited access to other management members and other managers as well as to the independent external auditors of the Corporation.
+G. Douglas Goodfellow, Chair of the Board, and David A. Goodfellow a significant shareholder of the Corporation, are non-independent.
+Stephen A. Jarislowsky, Normand Morin (Chair of the Audit Committee) and Alain Côté are independent.
+Independent directors have direct and unlimited access to other management members and other managers, as well as to the independent external auditors of the Corporation.
 The independent members of the Board do not hold regularly scheduled meetings without the presence of non-independent directors.
 However, such directors are given the opportunity to meet on an ad hoc basis during regularly scheduled Board meetings, or otherwise as appropriate.
 The Board of Directors does not find it necessary to add structures to those that already exist in order to ensure its independence vis-à-vis management.
 Any given director may retain the services of an outside advisor at the Corporation's expense, subject to approval by the chair of the Board.